Vegan Jamaican Easter Spice Bun (with yeast)

 Step-by-Step Instructions

-2. Bake for 40 to 45 minutes on the centre rack.
+- Bake for 40 to 45 minutes on the center rack.
 When done, the bun should be brown on top and sound hollow when lightly tapped.
-If using a thermometer, the centre should be about 180°F to 190°F (82°C to 87°C).
+If using a thermometer, the center should be about 180°F to 190°F (82°C to 87°C).

-5. Serve as is or with dairy-free butter or cheese.
+- Serve as is or with dairy-free butter or vegan cheese.

 Key Tips to Follow

-2. Make sure the liquid is heated between 120°F to 130°F (48°C to 54°C).
-If it’s too hot it could damage the yeast.
-If it’s too cool then yeast activity would be slowed.
+- Make sure the liquid is heated between 120°F to 130°F (48°C to 54°C).
+If it’s too hot, it could damage the yeast.
+If it’s too cold, then yeast activity would be slowed.

-3. If you don’t have a thermometer, heat the liquid until it is very warm (not hot!).
+- If you don’t have a thermometer, heat the liquid until it is very warm (not hot!).
 You can test a drop or two on the back of your hand.
-If it’s too hot, allow it to cool a bit then retest.
+If it’s too hot, allow it to cool a bit, then retest.

-4. If the temperature of the room is too hot and humid, place the dough in the fridge to proof.
-If it’s too cold, place in the oven with the light on.
+- If the temperature of the room is too hot and humid, place the dough in the fridge to proof.
+If it’s too cold, place it in the oven with the light on.

-5. I wouldn’t recommend using molasses in place of browning as it’s strong flavor could overpower the spices and malta.
+- I wouldn’t recommend using molasses instead of browning as its strong flavor could overpower the spices and malta.

 Recipe Variations

-- You may use stout beer in place of malta, however not all brands may be vegan-friendly.
+- You may use stout beer in place of Malta, but not all brands may be vegan-friendly.

 - Soak the dried fruits in rum for a unique flavor.
 Drain well before adding to the dough.